It’s no secret that many Black entrepreneurs are left with no choice other than to…

 These are just eight accelerators and investment firms that can help Black founders grow their businesses.
 Especially if you are in the early stages of your business, it’s worth your time to complete your own due diligence on these firms.
 You may find that they can significantly help you grow your startup and accomplish your business goals.

-Beyond the eight firms listed above, there are other accelerators and VC firms that can specifically help Black entrepreneurs.
+Beyond the eight firms listed above, there are other accelerators and VC firms that can specifically help provide funding for Black founders.
 They include the following:

-– Black Girl Ventures: A firm that creates access to capital for Black and brown female entrepreneurs.
+– Black Girl Ventures: A firm that creates access to capital and black angel investors for Black and brown female entrepreneurs.

 – Code Fever: An organization that works to increase the innovation of Black students, startups, and communities.

-– DivInc: An accelerator that gives underrepresented entrepreneurs resources to launch and scale their businesses.
+– DivInc: One of the top accelerators for black founders and underrepresented entrepreneurs for accessing resources to launch and scale their businesses.

-– Valence: A new tech platform and community focused on connecting Black professionals globally with mentorship, job opportunities and capital in order to create massive economic wealth and social progress.
+– Valence: A new tech platform and community focused on connecting Black professionals globally with mentorship, job opportunities, other black angel investors, and capital in order to create massive economic wealth and social progress.

 – Code 2040: A nonprofit that focuses on activating, connecting, and mobilizing the largest racial equity community in tech.